tomas-sucena/2023-FEUP-FSI/labs/LOGBOOK5.md

 ![Alt text](images/5-8.png)

-This is required because, when the debugger stops inside "bof", the value of `ebp` points to the caller's stack frame.
-As such, it is necessary to execute a few more instructions until the `ebp` value actually points to the stack frame of "bof", hence why `next` was used.
+This is required because, when the debugger stops inside "bof()", the value of `ebp` points to the caller's stack frame.
+As such, it is necessary to execute a few more instructions until the `ebp` value actually points to the stack frame of "bof()", hence why `next` was used.

-4. Get the value of the `ebp` (i.e. the frame pointer of "bof").
+4. Get the value of the `ebp` i.e. the frame pointer of "bof()".

 ![Alt text](images/5-9.png)